Home renovation loan from the FHA 203(k) program.

-The mortgage that a homeowner can receive from the federal government FHA will allow the costs of home improvements, repairs and rehabilitation to be included in the federally insured loan amount that the borrower originates.
-So this type of financing and loan product will help the homeowner as they will not need to come up with cash or take out another loan or mortgage to pay for any work that needs to be done on the home.
+The mortgage that a homeowner can receive from the federal government FHA loan will allow the costs of home improvements, repairs and rehabilitation to be included.
+So the money borrowed is “pre-approved” to help pay for those expenses, and this is noted in the application for the federally insured loan amount that the borrower originates.
+So this type of financing and loan product will help the homeowner as they will not need to come up with cash.
+It also stops them from having to take out another loan or mortgage to pay for any work that needs to be done on the home.

-The program can be used by individuals and families who are looking to purchase a new home, and it can also be used by existing homeowners who just want to to perform repair or renovation work on their current home.
+The program can be used by individuals and families who are looking to purchase a new home, and it can also be used by existing homeowners who just want to to perform repair or renovation work on their current property.
+Or the older, needing repair type home as noted above.
 The bottom line is that it provides homeowners with a responsible way to purchase a fixer-upper property or a home that needs repairs.

 The are conditions that need to be met when someone receives the loan.
 The work on the home or property needs to be completed within six months after escrow closes.
 Sometimes the repairs or improvements that need to be completed are major, and the home may even be unlivable until the rehabilitation is complete.
 In this case borrowers also have the option of putting up to an additional six months of mortgage payments on the end of the loan if they don't want to live in the house while the work is being completed.